wixtoolset/web/root/src/documents/development/assignment-agreement/request_data.html.md

     text: Example Assignment Agreement
 ---

-## Sign WiX Toolset Assignment Agreement
+## Request WiX Toolset Assignment Agreement

 Here's the information from your GitHub account that will be used for your assignment agreement: